-- ABB of Switzerland said in January 2010 it would cease doing business with Iran.
+• ABB of Switzerland said in January 2010 it would cease doing business with Iran.
 Siemens of Germany followed suit in February 2010.
 Finemeccanica, a defense and transportation conglomerate of Italy, and Thyssen-Krupp, a German steelmaker, subsequently left the Iran market as well.
-Indian conglomerate Tata is ending its Iran business. - Several firms have ceased selling automotive products to Iran.
+Indian conglomerate Tata is ending its Iran business.

+- Several firms have ceased selling automotive products to Iran.
 Germany's Daimler (Mercedes-Benz maker) and Porsche have ceased exports to Iran of cars and trucks to Iran.
 In August-September 2010, Japanese and South Korean automakers Toyota, Hyundai, and Kia Motors ceased selling cars to Iran. - Manufacturing operations in Iran-or sales of equipment to-Iran's automotive sector are sanctionable under Executive Order 13645.
 French carmaker Peugeot, which produces cars locally in partnership with Iran's Khodro Group, suspended operations in Iran as of July 1, 2012.
 Peugeot is 7% owned by General Motors, but GM is not known to have any involvement in or to supply any GM content to the Peugeot Iran activities.
-Italian carmaker Fiat reportedly has pulled out of the Iran market as well.
-In July 2013, United Against Nuclear Iran reportedly wrote to Renault Motors of France to warn it that its manufacturing activities in Iran could be sanctioned. - Attorneys for BNP Paribas of France told the author in July 2011 that, as of 2007, the firm was pursuing no new business in Iran, although it was fulfilling existing obligations in that market. - The State Department reported on September 30, 2010, that Hong Kong company NYK Line Ltd. had ended shipping business with Iran on any goods.
-On June 30, 2011, according to press reports, the Danish shipping giant Maersk told Iran that it would no longer operate out of Iran's three largest ports.
-The firm's decision reportedly was based on the U.S. announcement on June 23, 2011, that it was sanctioning the operator of those ports, Tidewater Middle East Co., as a proliferation entity under Executive Order 13382. - Well before Executive Order 13590 was issued (see above), one large oil services firm, Schlumberger, which in incorporated in the Netherlands Antilles, said it would wind down its business with Iran, although some of those contracts might still be in the process of winding down.48 - Finnish mobile phone maker Nokia reportedly has stopped selling phones in Iran.
+Italian carmaker Fiat reportedly has pulled out of the Iran market as well. - Attorneys for BNP Paribas of France told the author in July 2011 that, as of 2007, the firm was pursuing no new business in Iran. - The State Department reported on September 30, 2010, that Hong Kong company NYK Line Ltd. had ended shipping business with Iran on any goods.
+On June 30, 2011, the Danish shipping giant Maersk said that it would no longer operate out of Iran's three largest ports.
+The firm's decision reportedly was based on the U.S. announcement on June 23, 2011, of sanctions on the operator of those ports, Tidewater Middle East Co., under Executive Order 13382. - Well before Executive Order 13590 was issued (see above), one large oil services firm, Schlumberger, incorporated in the Netherlands Antilles, said it would wind down its business with Iran.50